ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 Console.WriteLine("!");
 ```

-Here are a few optional hints if you feel stuck:
+Here is an optional hint if you feel stuck:

 {%- capture hintContent -%}You can concatenate multiple values back to back, like this: